coderofsalvation/aap/README.md

 Nice!
 Now aap.json will look like [this](doc/aap.json)

-Now lets push our buildpack to the repo:
+Now lets push our `aap.json` buildpack to the repo:

     $ git add aap.json && git commit -m "added aap manifest"
     $ git push origin master

 Congrats!
-Now other devs can easily run or [deploy a cloud locally](doc/cloud.md):
+Now with this `aap.json`, other devs can easily install dependencies like so:

     $ aap install